 It is also important to know that Missouri is what is known as a pure comparative fault state.
 This means that damages are reduced or assessed based on the percentage any and all parties in an accident are deemed responsible.
 For instance, if it is determined that a tire company was 50% responsible for your accident, the municipality where it occurred 25% responsible, and the driver 25% liable, the driver can collect damages from both parties but their total award will be reduced by an amount equal to their liability.

-Contact A St. Louis Tire Blowout Accident Lawyer
+Contact A Tire Blowout Accident Lawyer in St. Louis, MO

-As you can gather, tire blowout accidents in St. Louis are often complicated cases, and require a personal injury lawyer with legal acumen and knowledge to properly handle these sorts of cases.
-The tire blowout lawyers at Combs Law Group are proud to say that they have helped many people throughout the St. Louis area navigate the legal process after being in a tire blowout accident, and helped them obtain the results they deserve.
+As you can gather, tire blowout accidents in St. Louis, MO are often complicated cases, and require a personal injury lawyer with legal acumen and knowledge to properly handle these sorts of cases.
+The tire blowout lawyers at Combs Law Group are proud to say that they have helped many people throughout the St. Louis, MO area navigate the legal process after being in a tire blowout accident, and helped them obtain the results they deserve.

-There is a reason why a growing number of St. Louis personal injury clients are choosing the Combs Law Group.
+There is a reason why a growing number of St. Louis, MO personal injury clients are choosing the Combs Law Group.
 They provide an unmatched combination of personal service and fearless legal representation that gets their clients the maximum compensation while allowing them to feel at ease throughout the legal process, all while working on a “no win, no fee” basis.
-Contact them today to schedule a free discussion with an attorney about your St. Louis personal injury case.
+Contact them today to schedule a free discussion with an attorney about your St. Louis, MO personal injury case.